ibm-build-lab/terraform-ibm-cloud-pak/modules/ldap/README.md

-# Terraform Module that installs and configures an IBM Secure Directory Server on a provisioned Classic Virtual Server Instance
+# Terraform Module that installs and configures an IBM Secure Directory Server (LDAP)

 This Terraform Module provisions a Classic Virtual Server Instance and installs and configures IBM Secure Directory Server